Hussien-Sayed/Earthquake-Modelling/README.md

 ## Results
 The following results show that most of the experiments fail to beat the baseline score.
 However, the LGBM lag experiment was able to beat the baseline by a small value.
 We further check the significance of this small value using McNemar's test and we show that the small improvement in accuracy is significant.

+Each of these experiments was conducted multiple times using different hyper-parameters and we show metrics comparison for each.

 ### Transformer model (Regression)
 ![Transformer Regression](https://github.com/user-attachments/assets/325f5914-ee33-4767-876f-e21cf37d79df)